cucumber/docs/content/docs/cucumber/state.md

 }
 ```

-This is almost the default object factory for Guice except that we have added our own bindings to the injector.
+This is the default object factory for Guice except that we have added our own bindings to the injector.
 Cucumber loads the object factory through the `java.util.ServiceLoader`.
 In order for the ServiceLoader to be able
 to pick up our custom implementation we need to provide the file `META-INF/services/io.cucumber.core.backend.ObjectFactory`.